OpenBazaar/official_site/_posts/blog/2018-08-29/2018-08-29-how-to-build-a-search-engine-for-openbazaar.markdown

 ![ob profile peerid - How To Build a Search Engine on OpenBazaar](ob profile peerid.png "ob profile peerid - How To Build a Search Engine on OpenBazaar")

-From there you can put the listings in whatever database you please to index and search on them.
+Then you can put the listings in whatever database you please to index and search them.
 Your API just needs to conform to the specification in [OBIP2](https://github.com/OpenBazaar/obips/blob/master/obip-0002.md) and it will be compatible with the client.

 To see your search engine when your stores are indexed, enter the URL here in the OpenBazaar client: